Eloping in Ireland 2026: The Definitive Guide for U.S. Couples

 Choosing the right airport can simplify your entire trip.

-• Dublin Airport — most U.S. direct flights, best overall flexibility
+Dublin Airport — most U.S. direct flights, best overall flexibility.
+The default choice for most couples.

-• Shannon Airport — quieter access to the west coast
+Shannon Airport — quieter access to the west coast.
+Best option if you’re heading for the Cliffs of Moher, Kerry, or Dingle.

-If your elopement is in Northern Ireland, UK ETA rules apply regardless of where you land.
+Important: If your elopement is in Northern Ireland, UK ETA rules apply regardless of where you land — even if you fly into Dublin and drive north.

-If witnesses are required and you’re eloping privately, this can be arranged discreetly without changing the feel of the day.
+Legal ceremonies require two adult witnesses and a registered officiant.
+If you’re eloping privately and need witnesses, this can be arranged discreetly without changing the feel of the day.

 An intimate rear view of an eloping couple standing on a grassy cliff edge, looking at each other as the sun sets over the North Atlantic Ocean.
 The horizon is bathed in soft orange and pink hues, reflecting off the calm water.
 The bride wears a white bridal wrap over her dress, and the groom has his arm around her, capturing a serene and final moment of their Ireland elopement day.